CTS Support Service Level Agreement

 Requesting Assistance from the Technical Support Staff

 The Help Desk is physically located in the Unistructure on the second floor, in the Rotunda.
-You can reach a technician by phone at x24357 or via e-mail email@example.com.
+You can reach a technician by phone at x6111 or via e-mail firstname.lastname@example.org.
 The Information Services Help Desk hours of operation as well as work request priority assignment guidance, are contained in this document.

 The technician may have to ask you to save your work (if it is possible), then restart your system if you have not already done so.
-If the technician is not able to assist you by phone or there is no one available to help you immediately, the technician will log a call in the HEAT database and it will be assigned to an Information Services staff member for service or assistance.
+If the technician is not able to assist you by phone or there is no one available to help you immediately, the technician will log a call in Jira and it will be assigned to an Information Services staff member for service or assistance.
 If your problem or request cannot be immediately resolved through the Help Desk, then the request will be forwarded to appropriate technical or management level in Information Services.

 - The assigned group reviews the call and assigns it to a technician in that group.